This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 How do we encourage formula moms to try or attempt breastfeeding without making them feel alienated?
 How do we remove the feeling of superiority that sometimes comes from encouraging breastfeeding?

 Education and acceptance both play large roles with encouraging formula feeding moms to breastfeed.
-Explaining exactly what the benefits to mom and baby are, in a way that is easily understood and yet is not condescending, is critical to success.
+Explaining exactly what the benefits of breastfeeding after 6 months to mom and baby are, in a way that is easily understood and yet is not condescending, is critical to success.
 Accepting whether a mom may wish to only “try” breastfeeding and assisting her while she is trying to breastfeed and also supporting her if she decides that breastfeeding is just not for her.
 Any amount of breastfeeding is beneficial – and should be encouraged as such!

 What advice do you have for mother’s struggling with breastfeeding?